pseudocc/posix-uefi/README.md

 <blockquote>We hate that horrible and ugly UEFI API, we want the usual POSIX!</blockquote>

-This is a very small build environment that helps you to develop for UEFI under Linux (and other POSIX systems).
-It was greatly inspired by [gnu-efi](https://sourceforge.net/projects/gnu-efi) (big big kudos to those guys), but it is a lot smaller, easier to integrate (works with LLVM Clang and GNU gcc both) and easier to use because it provides a POSIX like API for your UEFI application.

 ------------------------------------------------------------------------------------------------------------------------

 NOTE: a smartypants on reddit is worried that I'm supposedly "hiding something" because of the use of `-Wno-builtin-declaration-mismatch`
-(gcc) and `-Wno-incompatible-library-redeclaration` (Clang) flags. **Here's my answer to you: I hide nothing**, that flag is only needed because you can disable transparent UTF-8 convertion.
+(gcc) and `-Wno-incompatible-library-redeclaration` (Clang) flags. **Here's my answer to you: I hide nothing**, that flag is only needed because you can disable transparent UTF-8 conversion.
 You see, under the hood UEFI uses 16 bit characters, and for example
-`strlen(wchar_t *str)` or `main(int argc, wchar_t *argv)` isn't eaxctly POSIX-standard, that's why there's a need for that flag.
+`strlen(wchar_t *str)` or `main(int argc, wchar_t *argv)` isn't exactly POSIX-standard, that's why there's a need for that flag.
 You should know that had you have spent more time learning or just *reading this README* instead of falsely accusing others on reddit.

 ------------------------------------------------------------------------------------------------------------------------

+This is a very small build environment that helps you to develop for UEFI under Linux (and other POSIX systems).
+It was greatly inspired by [gnu-efi](https://sourceforge.net/projects/gnu-efi) (big big kudos to those guys), but it is a lot smaller, easier to integrate (works with LLVM Clang and GNU gcc both) and easier to use because it provides a POSIX like API for your UEFI application.

 An UEFI environment consist of two parts: a firmware with GUID protocol interfaces and a user library.
 We cannot change the former, but we can make the second friendlier.
 That's what POSIX-UEFI does for your application.
 It is a small API